In-ice Radio Signatures of Cosmic Ray Particle Cascades: Introduction

 \section{Introduction}

 ~ Ultra-high energy neutrinos ($E>10^{16}\, \rm eV$) are unique messengers for probing the high energy Universe.
 These particles travel with no deflection nor attenuation and serve as an unambiguous probe of hadronic acceleration~\cite{UHENU2022JHEAp..36...55A}.
 The first detection of an ultra-high neutrino by KM3NeT in 2023~\cite{KM3NeT:2025npi} has provided a proof of their existence, further motivating the need for their detection.
-Yet, neutrino detection is challenging and requires to build experiments with unprecedented field of view, sensitivity, and angular resolution to address the low fluxes at the highest energies and open a new astronomical window~\cite{Guepin2022NatRP...4..697G}.
+Yet, neutrino detection is challenging and requires to build experiments with unprecedented sensitivity to address the low fluxes at the highest energies and open a new astronomical window~\cite{Guepin2022NatRP...4..697G}.
 In-ice radio detection of astroparticles is a particularly promising technique.
-When a neutrino crosses the ice, it induces a cascade of secondary particles that emit radio waves through the Askaryan mechanism~\cite{Askaryan:1961pfb, JaimeAskaryan2011PhRvD..84j3003A,Coleman2025APh...17203136C}, coherent at around hundreds of MHz.
+When a neutrino interacts in the ice, it induces a cascade of secondary particles that emit radio waves through the Askaryan mechanism~\cite{Askaryan:1961pfb, JaimeAskaryan2011PhRvD..84j3003A,Coleman2025APh...17203136C}, coherent up to around one GHz.
 These radio waves can then be detected with radio antennas buried deep inside the ice sheet.
-The attenuation length of radio waves in polar ice being typically ten times larger than the one for optical light~\cite{OpticalAttenuation2006JGRD..11113203A}, which makes radio detection a suitable technique to instrument large effective volumes at relatively low costs~\cite{AttenuationBarwick:2005zz}.
-Current experiments such as the Askaryan Radio Array~\cite{ARA2016PhRvD..93h2003A} (ARA) and next-generation detectors including the Radio Neutrino Observatory in Greenland~\cite{RNOG2021JInst..16P3025A} (RNO-G), the Radar Echo Telescope~\cite{RET2021PhRvD.104j2006P} (RET) and IceCube-Gen2 radio~\cite{ICGen22021JPhG...48f0501A,Gen2Radio2025arXiv250707813G}, therefore aim to deploy radio antennas at the South Pole or in Greenland to detect ultra-high energy neutrinos.
-Such a detection is not trivial as it requires to identify neutrinos solely from their radio signatures.
-Cosmic rays in particular are a major background since they can produce radio waves that resembles the neutrino emission and that can also reach the deep antennas.
+The attenuation length of radio waves in polar ice reaches the kilometer scale, typically an order of magnitude larger than that of optical light, which is limited to about 100 m~\cite{OpticalAttenuation2006JGRD..11113203A}.
+This kilometer-scale transparency makes radio detection particularly well suited for instrumenting very large effective volumes at relatively low cost~\cite{AttenuationBarwick:2005zz}.
+Current experiments such as the Askaryan Radio Array~\cite{ARA2016PhRvD..93h2003A} (ARA) and next-generation detectors including the Radio Neutrino Observatory in Greenland~\cite{RNOG2021JInst..16P3025A} (RNO-G), and IceCube-Gen2 radio~\cite{ICGen22021JPhG...48f0501A,Gen2Radio2025arXiv250707813G}, therefore aim to deploy radio antennas in Greenland or at the South Pole to detect ultra-high energy neutrinos.
+Such a detection is not trivial as it requires to identify neutrinos solely from their radio signatures despite the numerous source of noises in the radio domain.
+Cosmic rays in particular are a major background since they can produce radio waves that resembles those induced by neutrino in-ice interactions and that can also reach the deep antennas.
 The cosmic ray flux is expected to be at least 1000 times larger than the neutrino flux which implies that cosmic ray/neutrino discrimination is essential to detect ultra-high energy neutrinos.
 On the other hand, cosmic ray detection would provide a unique opportunity to validate the detection principle of in-ice experiments, as recently reported by the ARA collaboration~\cite{ARAcr2025arXiv251021104A}, and help calibrate the detectors.
-FAERIE~\cite{FAERIE2024PhRvD.110b3010D} is a numerical tool that combines both CORSIKA~\cite{Corsika1998cmcc.book.....H} and GEANT4~\cite{GEANT42016NIMPA.835..186A} Monte-Carlo codes, coupled with the CoREAS radio extension~\cite{COREAS2013AIPC.1535..128H}, to allow us to simulate the radio emission from cosmic ray particle cascades, as seen by deep in-ice observers.
+FAERIE~\cite{FAERIE2024PhRvD.110b3010D} is a numerical tool that combines both CORSIKA7~\cite{Corsika1998cmcc.book.....H} and GEANT4~\cite{GEANT42016NIMPA.835..186A} Monte-Carlo codes, coupled with the CoREAS radio extension~\cite{COREAS2013AIPC.1535..128H}, to allow us to simulate the radio emission from cosmic ray particle cascades, as seen by deep in-ice observers, as predicted in~\cite{KDV2016APh....74...96D,Kockere1.2022PhRvD.106d3023D, FAERIE2024PhRvD.110b3010D}.
 In this work, we use FAERIE to perform an exhaustive characterization of cosmic ray radio emission.
-We investigate the physical properties of the radio emission, such as the radiation energy, the frequency spectrum, the polarization and the timing and evidence signatures for cosmic ray identification and cosmic ray/neutrino discrimination with in-ice radio detectors.
+We investigate the physical properties of the radio emission, such as the radiation energy, the frequency spectrum, the polarization and the timing.
+We subsequently evidence signatures for cosmic ray identification and cosmic ray/neutrino discrimination with in-ice radio detectors.